dream11/kong-config-by-env/README.md

 	}
 }
 ```
-4. Let's envionment variable `TEAM_NAME=user-profile` then config after interpolating environment variables will be:
+4. Let's say we set environment variable `TEAM_NAME=user-profile`, then config after interpolating environment variables will be:
 ```
 {
 	"redis": {